 Feeding of waterfowl can also cause them to remain.

-To prevent these nuisance waterfowl, don’t mow grass to the edge of the pond and allow natural vegetation to grow 3-5 feet from the edge of the pond.
+To prevent these nuisance waterfowl, allow natural vegetation to grow 3-5 feet from the edge of the pond.

 This allows a natural buffer.